 Now, this doesn’t mean that you shouldn’t also be doing hip thrusts.
 They both have different strength curves, with squats being hardest while your glutes are stretched, whereas hip thrusts are hardest when your glutes are clenched.
 Both will train your glutes in slightly different ways, and so we’d expect a routine that includes both to be ideal.

 But this does mean that the heavy compound lifts that work your glutes through a large range of motion—squats and deadlifts—should be your main glute exercises.
-After that, we could pop in some high-rep isolation work, such as hip thrusts, glute bridges, lunges, and so on.
+After that, we could pop in some moderate-rep isolation work, such as hip thrusts, glute bridges, lunges, and so on.

 The Three Main Squat Variations